JudeRocks1/soc-dashboard-powerbi/README.md

 ### Python

-The following global variables in the python script modify the output of the simulated security logs.
+The following global variables in the Python script modify the output of the simulated security logs.
 ```python
 #----------Customizable values----------